metaphyze/gossl/README.md

     > sudo journalctl -u myservice.service -f

 ### Command line options.
 Here's the complete list of command line options.
 If you're serving static content, you should pay particular attention to the cacheControl options.
+Not that you do NOT have to use gossl to server HTTPS requests.
+You can run it over regular your HTTP on any port you want.
+You could even run it over HTTPS on a different port though you probably wouldn't want to do that.

     -cacheControlMaxAgeInSeconds int
         Only used when serving static files.